davidorban/sensayhacks/documentation/vercel-deployment-monitor.md

 4. **Missing Key Props**: List items without unique key props

 For each detected error, the monitor will provide a specific suggestion based on our [Linting Guide](./linting-guide.md).

+## How It Works

+The monitor uses the following approach:

+1. **Polling**: Checks for new deployments every 10 seconds using `vercel ls`
+2. **Deployment Tracking**: When a new deployment is detected, monitors its status
+3. **Status Checks**: Polls the deployment status every 5 seconds using `vercel inspect`
+4. **Error Handling**: If a deployment fails, retrieves and analyzes the logs

 ## Troubleshooting